-The previous chapter has confirmed that the Site is in a sustainable location and is well connected to local schools, shops, public transport and all other town facilities and services found in and around Kenilworth.
-Any proposed development will deliver energy efficient, low carbon new homes, supporting local and national sustainability priorities.
+The previous chapter has confirmed that the Site is in a sustainable location and has the potential to be well connected to local schools, shops, public transport and all other town facilities and services found in and around Kenilworth.
+Not only will any proposed development be served by an extended local public transport service, it will deliver energy efficient, low carbon new homes, supporting local and national sustainability priorities.